topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 </div>

 #### Step 3.
 How to execute
-To monitor the vibration sensor connected to GPIO88 on the D3-G board, run the following code:
+To monitor the vibration sensor connected to GPIO88 on the TOPST D3-G board, run the following code:
 ```
 import os
 import time